nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-sp-functions.md

 * `ipfsNode` - This global variable will store the data returned by the `create()` function of the `ipfs-core` library.
 It returns a Promise that resolves to an IPFS node object, the key component needed in order to interact with the IPFS Network.

 * `ipfsVersion` - This value will hold the string value of the IPFS version that we are currently on.
-We will display this within our `service-providers` console output.
+We will display this within our `service-providers` terminal output.

 ## Modifying our `main()` function.

 Subsequently , we will be initializing our `ipfsNode` & `ipfsVersion` variables on starting up the application.
-Add the following lines at the bottom of your main function below.
+Add the following lines at the bottom of your `main()` function below.

 ```typescript
 async function main() {